God of creation, who loves all he has made and all that has evolved,

 A Green Eucharist?
 Greening our Worship Eucharistic Service pro forma (download)

 Care for Creation through the Church Year

-- A Time for Creation offers liturgies for all times and occasions when there is a focus on creation - in daily prayer, services of the word, school assemblies, eucharistic celebrations and seasonal services to mark the agricultural year.
-Compiled by the Litergial Commisson of the Churh of England.
+A Time for Creation (book) offers liturgies for all times and occasions when there is a focus on creation - in daily prayer, services of the word, school assemblies, eucharistic celebrations and seasonal services to mark the agricultural year.
+Compiled by the Liturgical Commission of the Church of England.